-Michigan State University Professor Carrie Heeter founded Mindtoon Lab to explore, understand, and design effective, innovative cyber meditation experiences.
+Michigan State University Professor Carrie Heeter founded Mindtoon Lab to explore, understand, and design effective, innovative cyber meditation experiences grounded in the tools, principles, and philosophy of the Krishnamacharya- Desikachar system of yoga therapy.

 Together, Carrie and meditation expert Dr. Marcel Allbritton create cybermeditations for web, smartphone and virtual reality.
 Mindtoon™ meditations are tools to help you relax your body, calm your mind, and change the way you feel.

-We have also developed a five-week cybermeditation program that combines meditation apps with supportive, informative messaging to support establishment of a personal meditation practice.
+We have also developed a five-week cybermeditation program that combines meditation apps with supportive, informative email and TXT messaging to support establishment of a personal meditation practice.

-Mindtoons™ steps and sequencing are grounded in principles of mind-body therapy
+Mindtoons™ steps and sequencing are grounded in principles of yoga therapy

 In a Mindtoon™ meditation you are guided through a series of steps involving breath and gentle movement.